ishandvd/Part-II-Notes/Quantum/Quantum Definitions.md

 ##### Bell State
 ##### Superposition

-If a physical system may be in one of many configs,
+If a physical system may be in one of many arrangements of particles or fields, then the most general state is a combination of all these possibilities, or, a **superposition** of these.

 ##### Interference
+When a subatomic particles interact with and influence themselves and other particles while in a probabilistic superposition state.

 ## Lecture 2